Raaghav-1824/Blog-Website/README.md

 Go to localhost:3000 on your browser for a project demo.

-To compose a blog post, Just Click on the + compose button
+To compose a blog post, Just Click on the "+ compose" button